 How to Style: Begin by applying a small amount of curl enhancing mousse to your hair when damp and lightly scrunch with your fingers as you dry to help create the relaxed waves.
 Once dry, use a texturising product to style your fringe into place.
 For added staying power, finish off with a light-hold hairspray.

 How to Style: When styling curly hair quiffs, use a vented brush and dry the front of your hair with a hairdryer whilst lifting the hair upwards and backwards.
-If you want a smooth finish, use the brush to guide the hair backwards as your dry the sides too.
+If you want a smooth finish, use the brush to guide the hair back as you dry the sides too.
 If you want to keep a textured, curly finish, ditch the brush and switch to shaping with your fingers.
-Keep defining the curls by scrunching them into place.
+Keep refining the curls by scrunching them into place.

 When finished, run pomade through your hair for gentle hold followed by a spritz of hairspray.
 If you’re unsure how to style a quiff or want to know how to do a quiff, read our quick guide here.
 What is a quiff without a bit of volume anyway?